danbev/learning-quantum-computing/README.md

 ### Phase
 A complex number has a magnitude and a phase.
-Think of the complex number as the needle of you watch.
+Think of the complex number as the needle of your watch.
 The angle theta tells us the time, which is known in physics as the phase.

 ### Tensor product